oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 So, the metadata for `org.example:library:0.0.1` and `org.example:library:0.0.2` is located at `metadata/org.example/library/0.0.1`.

-Make sure that each supported version is listed in `tested-version`, as that value is used in build tools to match metadata to a specific library.
+Make sure that each supported version is listed in `tested-versions`, as that value is used in build tools to match metadata to a specific library.
 Every metadata for a specific library version has a `index.json`.
 For this example `metadata/org.example/library/0.0.1/index.json` would contain: